9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Delete the generated ts/scss files that do not have _ in front in backend/frontend folder.
 - Make sure that CodeMirror will not interact with other CodeMirrors.
 - Make the default component tabs collapsible, to not show them, the options will appear to not be so many.
 - Make accordion tabs cursor pointer.